rusticlion/Manastorm/manastorm_codebase_dump.md

             defenseType = params.type or "barrier",
             blocksAttackTypes = params.blocks or {"projectile"},
             reflect = params.reflect or false,
-            onBlock = params.onBlock -- Add support for the onBlock callback })
+            onBlock = params.onBlock, -- Add support for the onBlock callback

+            -- Visual metadata for VisualResolver
+            affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, manaCost = manaCost,
+            tags = { SHIELD = true, DEFENSE = true },
+            rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,
+            elevation = caster and caster.elevation or nil })
         return results
     end